Sugar Baby

 We were also delighted with the the press reviews in Edinburgh.
 The review in The Scotsman praised the exceptional talent of actress Holly-Rose Clegg and described the show as a “smart little satire by a powerful all-female team.”
 And here’s the review by Broadway Baby, which said the “compelling plot” is “well acted with enthusiasm, energy and engagement.”

-Holly-Rose Clegg, who plays multiple roles in the show, is quite simply astounding.
+Holly-Rose, pictured below, played multiple roles in the show and was quite simply astounding.

-Katie Haigh is the director.
-All three of us are Brits based in Paris.
-Holly-Rose trained in Commedia dell’arte before taking stage and TV roles in France – including playing in an episode of the crime drama Spiral (Engrenages) in Season 6.
-She’s performing in Molière’s farce, Le Médecin Malgré Lui, in Paris.
+Both Katie and Holly-Rose are based in Paris.
+Holly-Rose trained in Commedia dell’arte before taking stage and TV roles in France – including in my favourite French crime drama Spiral (Engrenages) in Season 6.
+In 2024, she appeared in the Oscar-winning film Emilia Perez.
 Katie is an actress and voiceover artist who starred in the acclaimed musical comedy, La Sorcière Ephémère, which played at the Avignon festival and on tour round France.
-You may have heard her as the voice of Nespresso…
+You may have also have heard her as the voice of Nespresso…